Gazmaths/gazmaths.github.io/_pages/portfolio.md

 What does a customer's appraised vehicle tell us about the vehicle they will ultimately purchase?
 How can CarMax utilize this information to enhance business operations and deliver a more personalized shopping experience to its customers?

 **Solution**
 I created an interactive app that visualizes CarMax's data, highlighting the distribution of cars across various states, makes, and models.
-Additionally, I built a Random Forest classifier using encoded data to predict customers' likelihood of switching car makes, helping CarMax optimize its offerings and customer experience.
+Additionally, I built a Random Forest classifier using encoded data to predict customers' likelihood of switching car makes, helping CarMax optimize its offerings and customer experience, and created a dashboard using Google Looker Studio.
 The model performs well in identifying customers who switch car makes, but has lower precision for those who stay with the same make due to an imbalanced dataset.
 Future improvements could involve applying techniques such as oversampling, undersampling, or SMOTE to mitigate the effects of class imbalance and enhance model performance for customers who remain loyal to the same make.
 This insight could guide targeted marketing strategies.

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/Gazmaths/carmax_analytics)
 [![Streamlit App](https://img.shields.io/badge/Streamlit-Visit_App-red?logo=streamlit&logoColor=white)](https://carmaxanalytics.streamlit.app/)

-<iframe width="600" height="450" src="https://lookerstudio.google.com/embed/reporting/d1cb1221-836f-40eb-b019-15e23b693c08/page/WZXHF" frameborder="0" style="border:0" allowfullscreen sandbox="allow-storage-access-by-user-activation allow-scripts allow-same-origin allow-popups allow-popups-to-escape-sandbox"></iframe>

 <div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.loom.com/embed/93ea07059672493cb156ba00e0d2db31?sid=e5a9f021-cd57-453a-9aa8-51f4e1b4894d" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>